Mateus-MS/ProjectZero/README.md

 In your `app`, the `router` is the component where you define and attach your routes so the application can listen and respond to incoming requests.

-To keep things well-organized 🗂️, it's recomended to group related routes into logical folders.
+To keep things well-organized 🗂️, it's recommended to group related routes into logical folders.
 One way to do this is by creating a route group using the following structure:

 ```bash
 routes\       # Main folder for all your routes.